Developing a master plan to guide the successful implementation of sustainable tourism development in the Sierra La Giganta Corridor of Baja, Mexico

 Options for employment in Sierra la Giganta are scarce, which has lead to flight to urban centers and a resulting breakdown of social structure and traditional values and culture.
 The corridor’s biodiversity is threatened by extractive economic activities ranging from overfishing to mining.
 The megaproyecto model of large hotels in urban centers such as Cabo San Lucas make up an important part of the offerings available in the state, yet are limited in their regional impact, and are projected to grow at a stagnant pace over the next decade.

 Sustainable tourism as a sector is growing three times faster than general travel, and is an under tapped resource in the state.
-Development of the Sierra la Giganta Coastal corridor as a sustainable destination will provide an opportunity to capitalize on this growth, and diversify the tourism offering in Baja California Sur.
+Development of the Sierra la Giganta Coastal corridor as a sustainable destination provides an opportunity to capitalize on this growth and diversify the tourism offering in Baja California Sur.
 It also presents a valuable opportunity for diverse state, federal and municipal agencies to partner with communities and the private sector.

-With support from the Resources Legacy Fund, tourism specialists Solimar International and RED Sustainable Travel are working to identify opportunities that link tourism, biodiversity conservation, and local communities in Sierra la Giganta.
-The project will assess tourism potential in the region, document opportunities, and create a vision for tourism in the corridor that preserves the natural and cultural heritage that makes the corridor one of the most wild and unique places on earth.
+With support from the Resources Legacy Fund, tourism specialists Solimar International and RED Sustainable Travel worked to identify opportunities that link tourism, biodiversity conservation, and local communities in Sierra la Giganta.
+The project assessed tourism potential in the region, documented opportunities, and created a vision for tourism in the corridor that preserves the natural and cultural heritage that makes the corridor one of the most wild and unique places on earth.
 In a country whose traditional tourism model has focused on massive and generic destinations, creating a sustainable tourism destination in Sierra la Giganta presents a unique opportunity to illustrate the increasing market demand for authentic destinations, and the power tourism holds to support conservation and economic growth.

 The vision for the corridor is based on a network of complementary product offerings under one promotional banner.
 The destination will offer authentic experiences, cultural interaction, quality and service, and up close contact with the wildlife of the marine and sierra environments that make the coastal corridor a unique and world-class destination.